Listening is much tougher than most people think, and most of us could do it better.

 Accurately determine whether to think ahead.

 It’s natural to think ahead to what you’ll say next.
 That’s fine when you’re good at predicting what the person will be saying.
-Good listeners who have learned from experience that their predictions are not always accurate restrain themselves from thinking, or speaking, ahead.
+Good listeners who have learned from experience that their predictions are too often inaccurate restrain themselves from thinking, or speaking, ahead.

 Think before responding.